BuildingEnergyLab/BED/README.md

 [Global Building Network (GBN) Dataset](https://www.ghgprotocol.org/standards/buildings/standard-resources/global-building-network-dataset)

 This dataset, published by the Greenhouse Gas Protocol, is not openly available.
 It contains energy consumption data and building characteristics data for a variety of building types in different countries around the world.
 The dataset is currently being updated and expanded.

+## Project status

+This project is currently under development.
+We will continuously update this project.